Gov. Evers, Lt. Gov. Rodriguez visit Viroqua Elementary School, answer students' questions

 Following their visit to the elementary school, Evers and Rodriguez toured the school district’s early learning center located on Nelson Parkway.
 The building, which is a former assisted living facility, is being remodeled.

 Evers and Rodriguez also visited Stevens Point Area Senior High School.
-Their visit to Menomonie Middle School was postponed to a later date due to inclement weather.
+Their visit to Menomonie Middle School was postponed to a later date because of inclement weather.

 On January 3, 2023, Wisconsin State Officers and Legislators were sworn into office at the State Capitol.
 Constitutional offices swore in Governor Tony Evers, Lieutenant Governor-elect Sara Rodriguez, Attorney General Josh Kaul, State Treasurer-elect John Lieber and Secretary of State Doug La Follette.
 For the 106th session of the State Legislature, the Senate swore in seven new members: five Republicans and two Democrats, and the Assembly swore in 24 new members: 16 Republicans and eight Democrats.